 Keep in mind that Booking.com doesn’t automatically deduct the commission fee at the time of booking.
 They’ll send you an invoice via email with the commission you have to pay at the beginning of each month.
 Your monthly commission invoice will be based on the total number of eligible reservations from the previous month.

 You can view your complete list of commission invoices and a history of invoices you’ve received from Booking.com on the Extranet.
 All of them are available in the PDF format.
-You just need to click on the Finance tab in the Booking.com Extranet and then click on Invoices.
+You simply need to click on the Finance tab in the Booking.com Extranet and then select Invoices.

-You can also view the commission information for each reservation, like how much commission is due or how much commission has already been paid for any particular invoice, if you select your Reservation statements in the Extranet.
+You can also view the commission information for each reservation, such as the amount due or the amount already paid for any particular invoice, by selecting your Reservation statements in the Extranet.

 Now that you know the answer to the question, “How much does Booking.com charge hosts?” you might wonder whether it’s worth paying these Booking.com host fees to list your home on this website.
-The answer is yes because this huge booking platform will help you reach an international audience.
+The answer is yes because this huge booking platform can offer you powerful visibility and will help you reach an international audience.

 Still, relying on a single OTA platform is never a good idea if you want to grow a successful STR business.
-That’s why you should list your property on at least all major booking websites, such as Airbnb, Vrbo, and Booking.com to reach more potential guests.
+That’s why you should list your property on at least all major booking websites, such as Airbnb, Vrbo, Booking.com, and Agoda, to reach more potential guests.

-Managing listings on multiple platforms isn’t easy, but you can optimize handling your vacation rental properties using vacation rental software like Hospitable.
-Our tool can help you manage all your accounts and listings via a channel manager within a single dashboard, automate communication with your guests using a centralized inbox, assign tasks to your team automatically, and more.
+Managing listings on multiple platforms isn’t easy, but you can optimize handling your vacation rental properties using short-term rental software like Hospitable.
+Our STR super app features native API connections with major OTA platforms, including Airbnb, Vrbo, and Booking.com.
+It will enable you to manage all your accounts and listings through a channel manager within a single dashboard, automate communication with your guests using AI, assign tasks to your team automatically, and more.

 Your entire STR business in one convenient platform